 In their words: “Our analysis suggests that prices will start to fall significantly towards the end of the year, and the first half of 2021 – though there might be a short spike as the stamp duty reduction comes to an end – with average house prices forecast to be 13.8% lower in 2021 than in 2020.”
 (Gulp!)

 Sound familiar?
 Well, that’s because in essence it’s the point we made at the start of this blog - the unsupported growth of the mini boom has made the UK housing market fragile and sensitive to any disruptions.
 In the case of the above, this would be the end of the Stamp Duty Holiday.

 And speaking of disruptions, it’s also worth remembering that the predications made by the think tank DO NOT take into account a second lockdown.
-Factor that into the mix and the future of the UK housing market may not be all the sunshine and rainbows that estate agents will lead you to believe.
-You see, while a second lockdown is at the moment unlikely, it isn’t in any way crossed off the list.
+Factor this into the mix and the future of the UK housing market may not be all the sunshine and rainbows that estate agents will lead you to believe.

 As everyone else reduces their asking price, your property is quickly labelled as ‘overpriced’ unless you follow suit.
 With such a sigma over your property’s price, you’ll struggle to generate much, if any, serious interest.
 And even if by some stroke of luck you do, chances are you’ll be hit with a cheeky bid.
 The reason why is simple.